National Junior College Athletic Association (NJCAA)

 In 1949, the NJCAA was reorganized by dividing the nation into sixteen regions.
 The officers of the association were the president, vice president, secretary, treasurer, public relations director, and the sixteen regional vice presidents.
 The NJCAA Bulletin was authorized and published as the official organ of the Association.
 Among other official acts, policies for conducting regional and national events were written, the constitution was revised, the organization was incorporated as a non-profit corporation, and the first NJCAA Handbook was published.

 Today, the National Junior College Athletic Association (NJCAA) is the governing body of two-year college athletics, offering athletic and academic opportunities to college students.
-It is the second largest national intercollegiate athletic organization in the United States with over 500 member schools in 43 states.
-Each year approximately 60,000 student-athletes compete in one of 28 different sports and the organization sponsors 48 national championship events and nine football bowl games.
+It is the second largest national intercollegiate athletic organization in the United States with over 500 member schools in 42 states.
+Each year approximately 60,000 student-athletes compete in one of 28 different sports and the organization sponsors 48 national championship events and eight football bowl games.

 The National office of the NJCAA is in Colorado Springs, Colorado.